 Corneal dystrophies can often run in families, but this is not always the case.
-In some cases it may not be possible to say why someone has developed their corneal dystrophy.
+In some cases, it may not be possible to say why someone has developed their corneal dystrophy.

 Corneal dystrophies can be passed down in your genes.
 Genes usually come in pairs.
 You inherit one gene from each of your parents to make each pair.
 When you have children, you only pass on one gene to them.
 There are two ways that corneal dystrophies can be inherited (passed on in families):

-The cornea is made up of six layers.
+The cornea is made up of five layers.
 Each layer has a different role in keeping the cornea healthy and clear.
-Corneal dystrophies can be described in many different ways, but because each dystrophy will start by affecting a particular layer of the cornea, they are often classified by layers of the cornea they affect.
+Corneal dystrophies can be described in many ways, but because each dystrophy will start by affecting a particular layer of the cornea, they are often classified by layers of the cornea they affect.

 The epithelium is the thin outermost layer of the cornea.
 It is a barrier protecting the rest of the cornea and the inside of the eye from foreign bodies, such as grit, and from infections.
 The epithelium is filled with tiny nerve endings that make the cornea very sensitive to touch.
 The epithelium also provides an extremely smooth surface, which is essential for good vision.

 A common symptom of corneal dystrophies that affect the epithelium is a painful “foreign body” sensation, which can feel like there is something in your eye.
 This can occur if there is a change in the cornea which disturbs the epithelium.

 If the surface epithelial layer breaks down, the sensitive nerve endings become exposed, causing a foreign body sensation.
 This breakdown of the corneal surface is known as an “erosion” and causes a similar feeling to when an eyelash or a piece of grit gets into the eye, but in some cases can be a lot more painful.